 Iridium Spark Plugs: Iridium is a precious metal six times harder and eight times stronger than platinum and boasting a 1,200 degrees (F) higher melting point.
 It also conducts electricity better.
 So the center electrode can be a smaller diameter without sacrificing service life.
 The ignition spark is more concentrated, improving ignition for better fuel economy, stronger acceleration and sharper throttle response.

 Regardless of the manufacturer, or type, spark plugs are easier to remove and replace dockside rather than 20 miles from port with a heavy swell rolling your boat.
 It's times like these you're liable to discover you don't even have a spark plug wrench on board, let alone the spare set of plugs that probably would have gotten you home.
-The finale of this sermon is that spark plugs replaced at spring commissioning are cheap "get home under power" insurance.
+The finale of this sermon is that spark plugs replaced at spring commissioning are cheap while get home under power insurance isn't.
 While there are some do-it-yourselfers who would disagree with this sage advice, few will deny that in spite of recent technological advances, spark plugs are still a weak link in the ignition system.
 Remember, even though a spark plug looks good, it might be as dead as door nail.
 (By the way, what is a door nail?).

 Without a doubt, pro-mechanics don't have to play the guess and by golly game do-it-yourselfers do.
 That's because they've rely on the shop's electronic engine analyzer.
 When test running an engine, the oscilloscope pinpoints which plugs are firing and which ones are dead.
 It also shows how well the ignition system is sparking, and how well the cables are shooting the juice to the spark plugs.

 With such an tester, you don't suffer the expense of blind remove and replacement.
 You should also know there's more to changing spark plugs than you might think.
-For instance, consider the handy-dandy cross reference charts that tell you an Autolite XYZ is the same as a Champion QRS. the problem is the manufacturers don't always agree on plug design specifications and a chart might not recommend the correct plug for your power plant.
+For instance, consider the handy-dandy cross reference charts that tell you an Autolite XYZ is the same as a Champion QRS.
+The problem is the manufacturers don't always agree on plug design specifications and a chart might not recommend the correct plug for your power plant.
 Don't use cross reference charts, instead use a Champion chart to recommend a Champion brand plug, an an AC chart for AC plugs, and Autolite for Autolite and NGK for NGK.

 Early on we talked about examining the spark plug's firing surface and how the color of the deposit gives clues as to the general state of affairs inside the combustion chamber.
 Normally, a plug insulator will be a light tan to gray with few deposits.
-If you see aluminum deposits adhering to the electrodes it means pre-igniton is melting aluminum alloy off the pistons immediately consult a mechanic to find the problem.

 Damp, or wet black carbon fouling is caused by a too cold of a heat range plug, or by prolonged trolling.
 Other possibilities are the carburetor is adjusted too rich, or you're pouring too much oil in with the gasoline.
 Weak spark could also be the culprit.
 If the plug insulator is blistered white or gray, the spark plug heat range is likely to be too hot.
 But also check for over advanced ignition timing, the wrong propeller or defective cooling system.
 Finally, the fuel octane might be too low for the engine, or the gas stale.